WARNING: Version 6.2 of Elasticsearch has passed its EOL date.

 thousand documents.
 In this case, you can implement your own custom type

-field which will work in a similar way to the old _type
+field which will work in a similar way to the old _type.

-example above.
+Let’s take the user/tweet example above.
 Originally, the workflow would

 have looked something like this: